yjjuan/eSNN_cplusplus/README.md

 * 20200214: Precision 0.00438116 Recall 1 fMeasure 0.0087241.
 Why precision is so low?. **Have to check the predictions w/ cout**
 * 20200228: ~~how to feed java arrayList to cpp function?~~
 * 20200314: start to explore eSNN for drift detection.
+* 20200328: eSNN is not effective to locate the drift.
+Found a good substitute: ADWIN.

 ## Notes:
 * syn w/ jupyter7788